aimms/language-reference/optimization-modeling-components/constraint-programming/scheduling-problems.rst

 and presence of an activity.
 These variables can be used inside constraints, for example ``myActivity.End <= myDeadLine+1``.
-On the other hand, an activity is defined using its attributes as presented in :numref:`table:cp.attr-activity`.
+On the other hand, an activity is defined using its attributes as presented in :ref:`this table <table:cp.attr-activity>`.
 We will first discuss the attributes of an activity, and then these suffixes in more detail.

 .. _table:cp.attr-activity: